cisco-open/camblet-driver/README.md

 cd wasm-kernel-module
 ```

-Build the Wasm kernel module:
+Build the kernel modules(BearSSL and WASM):

 ```bash
 make
 ```

-Build the Wasm kernel module:
+Load the kernel modules(BearSSL and WASM):
 ```
 make insmod
 ```

-Build the Wasm kernel module:
+Unload the kernel modules(BearSSL and WASM):
 ```
 make rmmod
 ```